AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 > __*K-Means can be used as a source of new features.*__

 How, you might ask?
 Well, K-Means is a clustering algorithm, right?
-You can add the infered cluster as a new categorical feature.
+You can add the inferred cluster as a new categorical feature.

 Now let's try this.